biosimulations/biosimulations/docs/users/simulating-projects.md

 After your project has completed, please follow these steps to visualize its results:

 1. Open the URL provided after you submitted your project.
-1. Click the "Design chart" tab to open a form for choosing which results to visualize.
+1. Click the "Select chart" tab to open a form for choosing which results to visualize.
-1. Select one of the SED-ML files in your project.
-1. Select one of the reports in the selected SED-ML file.
-This will display a time series chart of the selected report.
+1. Use the tab to select a pre-defined chart or design a custom chart.
+More information about creating visualizations is available [here](./creating-projects.md) and [here](./creating-vega-visualizations.md).
-1. Use the controls in the chart to customize the chart.
-For example, the controls can be used to view specific variables or zoom into the chart.
+1. Click the "View chart" tab to view the selected chart.

 ### Programmatically executing projects with the REST API

-In addition to our web application, a REST API for executing projects is available at https://api.biosimulations.org/.
+In addition to our web application, a REST API for executing projects is available at [https://api.biosimulations.org/](https://api.biosimulations.org/).
 This API supports the same simulation tools as the web interface.

 ### Running example simulation projects

-The runBioSimulation app contains a variety of example simulation projects that can be executed.
-You can click [here](https://run.biosimulations.dev/simulations?try=1) to automatically run the example projects.
-Alternatively, from the runBioSimulations app, you can run the example projects by clicking the "Try simulations" button.
+The runBioSimulation app contains a variety of example simulation projects.
+Click [here](https://run.biosimulations.org/simulations?try=1) to explore runs of these projects.
+More information about these examples is available [here](https://github.com/biosimulators/Biosimulators_test_suite/tree/deploy/examples/).

-These simulation projects are verified to be compatible with runBioSimulations.
-The [BioSimulators test suite](https://github.com/biosimulators/Biosimulators_test_suite/tree/deploy/examples/) describes the specific simulation tools that are compatible with each example project.

 ## Using containerized simulation tools